What makes giant soldier ants? | EarthSky.org

 – All Pheidole worker ants are female and sterile.

-– In colonies of the Pheidole genus, the worker castes are made up of both large-headed, big-bodied major ants, known as soldiers, and small-headed and bodied, minor workers.
+– In colonies of the Pheidole genus, the worker castes are made up of both large-headed, big-bodied major ants, known as soldiers, and small-headed and bodied minor workers.

-– The soldier ants are larger and have disproportionally larger heads than the workers.
+– The soldier ants are larger and have disproportionately larger heads than the workers.

-– The workers carry out most of the tasks in the colony, they go out and forage and they nurse the brood.
+– The workers carry out most of the tasks in the colony.
+They go out and forage and they nurse the brood.

 – With large mandibles and heads filled with muscles, the large-headed soldiers act mainly in defense of the colony.
-They can also use their mandibles to crack seeds and help process food and will take on the roles of minor workers if a lot.
+They can also use their mandibles to crack seeds and help process food and will take on the roles of minor workers if needed.

+Bottom line: Scientists have discovered the biological reason soldier ants grow bigger than worker ants.

 Read more from McGill University